thomvaill/tads-boilerplate/README.md

 - To destroy your cluster: `./tads vagrant destroy`
 - To SSH into the first node: `./tads vagrant ssh vagrant-1`

-### 6. Edit and encrypt your production environement variables
+### 6. Edit and encrypt your production environment variables

 Before going further, you should edit your production group_vars files: